Pensions and tax

 Annual Benefit Statements include a statement regarding LTA for members who, taking into account their RCPS benefits only, are nearing the LTA limit.
-Not all members will have this information included in their benefit statement so you should be aware that the LTA is applied across the RCPS as well as all of your other pension benefits, JSS may not be aware of other pensions you may have
+Not all members will have this information included in their Benefit Statement.
+Members must be aware that the LTA is applied across all pension savings, JSS will not be aware of other pension savings individuals have

 There is potential for some people that access their pension benefits to be liable for a tax charge as a result of exceeding the LTA.
 Based on the 2020/21 LTA, it is likely that these will be people that have a Premium or Nuvos pension of £51,500 or more or a Classic pension of £44,782 or more.

 Individuals may be able to apply for LTA 'individual protection'.